 10. Gattaca (1997)

 I couldn’t possibly comprehend the reasons why this film flopped so badly at the box office.
 It’s such an incredibly well made, inventive piece of pure sci-fi cinema.
 The world building here is simply astounding.
 Andrew Niccol’s vision of a future society where children are conceived through genetic manipulation so that they gain the best hereditary traits of their parents is scarily realistic.
 The use of technology for the process of human reproduction is not something that would seem unrealistic for viewers now.
-There were numerous projects undertaken by doctors and scientists in order to help couples overcome the problem of infertility and conceive children through ways that are not human but completely technology driven.
-And the film carefully constructs this basic plot-line without blowing it out of proportion.
+There were numerous projects undertaken by doctors and scientists in order to help couples overcome the problem of infertility and conceive children through ways that are not human but completely technology-driven.
+The film carefully constructs this basic plotline without blowing it out of proportion.

 9. Minority Report (2002)

-Steven Spielberg fails to not entertain even when he at his weakest.
+Steven Spielberg fails to entertain even when he is at his weakest.
 ‘Minority Report’ is certainly not among his greatest works but it is one of the most fascinating sci-films ever made.
 Perhaps when it came back in 2002, the film’s premise might have come off as a little too much for viewers to stomach but nothing in the film, especially when see now, seems realistically impossible to achieve.
-The whole plot itself about a technology which makes it possible to nab criminals and prevent them from committing crimes isn’t far from reality and stuff like that are in development and would be put into work in the very near future.
-So ultimately you could possibly live the futuristic world Spielberg envisioned and that won’t be too far away.
+The whole plot itself about a technology that makes it possible to nab criminals and prevent them from committing crimes isn’t far from reality, and stuff like that is in development and will be put into work in the very near future.
+So, ultimately, you could possibly live in the futuristic world Spielberg envisioned, and that won’t be too far away.

 8. The Martian (2015)

 On a cinematic level, I wasn’t quite impressed with ‘The Martian’.
-Sure it’s a well made film but what more?
+Sure, it’s a well-made film, but what more?
 That’s exactly the problem.
 It just doesn’t go beyond being an enjoyable popcorn space flick.
 However, it does deserve a lot of credit for its startling scientific accuracy.
 The source material itself was noted for getting all the science right with writer When Weir using the reader feedback for the process.
-Ridley Scott worked with James L. Green, the director of the Planetary Science Division at NASA’s Science Mission Directorate and discussed about the winds and dust storm which really was a major challenge considering the speed and how it would actually turn out to be in reality.
-The best thing about the film is that none of the science it uses or the technicalities seem far-fetched and it only makes use of the science that is realistically possible in today’s scenario or perhaps in a not so distant future.
+Ridley Scott worked with James L. Green, the director of the Planetary Science Division at NASA’s Science Mission Directorate, and discussed the winds and dust storm, which really was a major challenge considering the speed and how it would actually turn out to be in reality.
+The best thing about the film is that none of the science it uses or the technicalities seem far-fetched, and it only makes use of the science that is realistically possible in today’s scenario or perhaps in a not-so-distant future.

 7. Deep Impact (1998)

 ‘Deep Impact’ follows a plot where a comet is set to collide with the earth and threatens to wreck humanity.
-A plot as interesting as this could have been built up on with more atmospheric tension which is where the film utterly failed.
+A plot as interesting as this could have been built up with more atmospheric tension, which is where the film utterly failed.
 But nevertheless it does something right with its science.
 In fact what’s more interesting was that the film was highly received among scientists rather than film critics.
 Many of them found the physics the film uses to be surprisingly accurate.
-The methods and ways used in the film in order to prevent and destroy the deadly comet are realistically possible and the basic plot in itself isn’t really implausible unlike many other flicks of its genre.
-There are possibilities of a comet attack on our world.
+The methods and ways used in the film in order to prevent and destroy the deadly comet are realistically possible, and the basic plot in itself isn’t really implausible, unlike many other flicks of its genre.
+There is a possibility of a comet attack on our world.

 6. Contact (1997)